gabormay/esp-thermometer/README.md

 The objective of this project is to create a really inexpensive internet enabled thermometer to be able to monitor a room's temperature remotely.

->
-> This is still work in progress.
-Please check back later.
->

   ![Completed project photo 1](img/final-1.jpg)
   ![Completed project photo 2](img/final-2.jpg)